Locations:

 “Involvement of the lymph nodes can potentially change your treatment plan,” Dr. Abraham states.
 “When breast cancer cells have spread to the lymph nodes, we may discuss more aggressive treatment options, like chemotherapy.”

-5. What grade is my tumor?
+5. What grade is the tumor?

-Staging deals with the tumor size, location and distribution of cancer cells in your body.
-Grading is based on how the cancer cells appear under a microscope.
+Staging deals with the tumor size, location and the distribution of cancer cells in your body.
+Grading is based on how cancer cells appear under a microscope.
 Abnormal-looking cells are more likely to quickly grow and spread.

-Grades usually run from 1 to 3, and a higher grade represents more rapidly dividing cells — a more aggressive cancer.
-“It’s possible to have a Stage I tumor that is relatively small and contained but that is also a Grade 3, more aggressive cancer,” Dr. Abraham clarifies.
+“It’s possible to have a stage I (1) tumor that’s relatively small and contained but that is also a grade 3, more aggressive cancer,” Dr. Abraham clarifies.

 Your body’s hormones, especially estrogen and progesterone, may play a role in how your breast cancer progresses because cancer cells can have hormone receptors that allow them to tap into your body’s regulation of normal cell growth.

-To determine your estrogen receptor and progesterone receptor (ER/PR) status, your doctor will order a breast biopsy to test a sample of cancerous cells.
+To determine your estrogen receptor and progesterone receptor (ER/PR) status, your doctor will order breast biopsy to test a sample of cancerous cells.
 About 70% of those with breast cancer are ER/PR-positive, and the outlook for these tumors is better than for ER/PR-negative tumors.

 Advertisement

-• Tamoxifen, an anti-estrogen drug to block estrogen’s growth signal.
+• Tamoxifen, an anti-estrogen drug to block estrogen’s growth signal

 “There are very effective approaches,” Dr. Abraham says, “and ER/PR-positive patients may be advised to take anti-estrogen pills for as long as five to 10 years.”

 “ER/PR-negative tumors that are more aggressive can’t be treated this way.
-Because they lack receptors; anti-estrogen pills don’t work,” Dr. Abraham explains.
+Because they lack receptors, anti-estrogen pills don’t work,” Dr. Abraham explains.
 “In these cases, chemotherapy is generally the preferred treatment.”

-7. What is my HER2 status?
+7. What’s my HER2 status?

 HER2, which stands for “human epidermal growth factor receptor 2,” is another type of growth signal receptor (sometimes known as an antenna) that may be present on your breast cancer cells.
 About 25% of breast cancers are HER2-positive.